Clinic Services

 Pharmacy Services

 The Virginia Beach Department of Public Health offers a medication room on-site to provide medications at a reduced cost or no cost for clients seen in our clinics.
-Prescriptions are not accepted from clinicians outside of the health department.
-Tylenol drops and Tylenol elixir are available for purchase at a reduced cost for children receiving immunizations on the day the immunizations are received.
-Condoms are available for purchase at 12 for $1.20.
-You do not have to be a health department patient to buy condoms.
+Condoms are also available in the pharmacy free of charge.
+You do not have to be a health department patient to receive condoms.

 Back to top